Dhana-Prasetya/PaMan_api/readme.md

 # Disclaimer

-This project was built on CommonJS, therefore more
+This project was **built on CommonJS**, therefore it might not compatible with some latest version of package.

 ## 🚀 Key Features